dreamportdev/Osdev-Notes/01_Build_Process/05_Generating_Iso.md

 Xorisso is a tool used to create iso disk images.
 Iso is actually quite a complex format, as it aims to be compatible with a lot of different formats and ways of booting.

-A walkthrough of xorisso is outside the scope of this section, but just know it's the standard tool for working with the iso format.
+A walkthrough of xorisso is outside the scope of this chapter, but just know it's the standard tool for working with the iso format.

 ## Grub (Multiboot 2)